 Jeff Bezos himself wrote, “I believe high standards are teachable.
 In fact, people are pretty good at learning high standards simply through exposure.”
 More than 6,000 employees in over 10 countries are already taking part in Amazon’s Career Choice Program.
 The company pays up to 95% of tuition and the lucky student only 5% of the total amount.
 How’s that for extra benefits?

 Bezos adds that he’s looking up to the transportation, mechanical and skilled trade, healthcare, IT and computer science industries as the fastest growing and most sought-after fields that could play a key role in shaping the future.

-As the biggest mobile phone and landline provider company in the United States, and second largest donor when it comes to the country’s political campaigning (at nearly $50 million).
+As the biggest mobile phone and landline provider company in the United States, and the second-largest donor when it comes to the country’s political campaigning (at nearly $50 million).

 AT&T offers educational assistance to regular union-represented employees working in offices and subsidiaries in the U.S., Guam, Puerto Rico, the U. S. Virgin Islands.
 A separate Tuition Aid Program with varied terms is offered to represented employees in subsidiaries AT&T Mobility and DIRECTV call centers in Idaho and Montana.

 Each program comes with specific terms for eligibility.
 In both, however, AT&T lists its approved degrees for which the company will provide reimbursements capped at $20,000 and $25,000 for one undergraduate and undergraduate degree respectively, including for rehires.